rafalcode/cwhats/README.md

 # ssca0.c
 Got to thinking about my many untreated tcx and gpx and how an alternative attack is to use sscanf().
-It's nto regex, but maybe it could be enough see this post: https://stackoverflow.com/questions/24483075/input-using-sscanf-with-regular-expression
+It's nto regex, but maybe it could be enough see this post: https://stackoverflow.com/questions/24483075/input-using-sscanf-with-regular-expression Remember %*s the asterisk is the don't-care qualifier.

+# pfcofs
+how to use printf("%.*s") sometimes quite useful